jadecci/numerical_recipes_c/README.md

 The codes included in this repository, in correspondence to the book's chapters:

 **Chapter 2 Solution of Linear Algebraic Equations**

+Notes for this chapter is availablbe at <http://jadecci.github.io/notes/C-Chpt2.html>

 - Gauss-Jordan Elimination with full pivoting: `gauss_jordan_full_pivot.c`